 Meat can very well be the priciest part of your grocery purchase.
 If you buy during a 50% markdown, you could easily save money each month.

 If you want to save big, go generic — there’s a big window for savings.

-“Canned goods, dried pasta, cereal, baking staples like flour and sugar and even spices are good examples of generic or store brands that are just as good as name brands,” said Andrea Woroch, a consumer and money-saving expert.
+“Canned goods, dried pasta, cereal, baking staples like flour and sugar, and even spices are good examples of generic or store brands that are just as good as name brands,” said Woroch.

 And nowadays, every big-box store has its own brand, which is usually half the cost.
-Woroch said this strategy can save you 30 to 50 percent on your grocery bill.
+Woroch said this strategy can save you 30% to 50% on your grocery bill.

 You also need to know when to buy certain items.
 And timing is everything.